INFERNOJOD/transformer-from-scratch/README.md

 *For this compact (~9.36M parameter) model on a Tesla T4, automatic mixed precision did not improve latency.
 This is expected for relatively small Transformer models where AMP overhead outweighs the computational savings.*

+**Note**: Flash Attention consistently improved attention throughput (up to 2.15× at shorter sequence lengths).
+KV Cache and mixed precision showed limited improvements for this compact 9.36M parameter model, illustrating that some inference optimizations become significantly more beneficial at larger model scales.

 ---

 ## LR Schedule